-St. Begnet’s Church and Graveyard here is dedicated to the local saint, Begnet.
+St. Begnet’s Church & Graveyard here is dedicated to the local saint, Begnet.
 It is one of two churches in the area named after Begnet.
-The other, later one is on Dalkey Island.
+The other, is on Dalkey Island.

-The earliest part of the current stone church, at the far end, dates from the tenth century.
+The earliest part of the current stone church, dates from the tenth century.
 Archaeologists believe that there was a wooden church on the site from the 6th or 7th century.

 There were various additions to the church over the centuries.
 These include: the twin bell tower, the chancel and chancel arch in the 13th century.